 The Danish National Birth Control investigated artificial sweeteners and preterm birth intake in more than 59,000 women.
 Compared to no intake, consumption of 1-4 drinks with artificial sweeteners increased the risk of preterm delivery, regardless of body weight, smoking status, or education level (other factors that are associated with preterm birth).

 Similarly, the Norwegian Mother and Child Cohort Study involving more than 60,000 women found that consuming 4 artificial sweetened beverages per day was associated with a significantly higher risk of preterm delivery after controlling for similar confounding factors.

-As with most things in medicine, more research is needed on this topic, but there is certainly some information out there to suggest that artificial sweeteners might not be completely harmless when it comes to your efforts to conceive.
+As with most things in medicine, more research is needed on this topic, but there is certainly some information out there to suggest that artificial sweeteners might not be completely harmless when it comes to your reproductive health and efforts to conceive.

 Scientific studies aside, there’s no need to get confused or overwhelmed when it comes to satisfying your sweet tooth.

 Your safest bet when it comes to sweeteners is to choose a natural sweetener in moderation.